 Educon Look-For: Class size is something teachers have very little control over.
+Classroom rental Singapore offers spacious classrooms with all the facilities needed.
 I will be looking for ideas how others can create an environment within the classroom that allows students to “feel” as if they are in a smaller class.
 I will be looking for teachers who have great relationships with kids and find out how they accomplish this.
+Click here to practice.

 2. Students crave real world connections.
 They are sick and tired of homework that is busywork, teachers who lecture, and hyper-focused on what they need to do for the grade.
 They could not concieve of a school experience that would focus on a passion to learn rather than just doing what they need to do to get the good grade so they can move up the system and on to the next hoop in their life – college.

 Message: Following a passion for learning is a foreign concept even for the cream-of-the-crop students like those on our panel.

 Educon Look-For: I will be looking for teachers who are successful at igniting a passion for learning in their students.

 3. All students are motivated in different ways.
 In our group of 9 students, we heard about praise, competiton, choice, and grades as motivators, and several others.
 No two students were motivated in the same way.

 Message: We have got to know our students!
 Relationships are key to understanding what motivates each child, and motivation is the first step to igniting a passion to learn.

 Educon Look-For: See 1 & 2 above!

 4. Students learn in different ways.
 Some like technology, and clearly, some do not.
 A couple of students were motivated to win scholarships for women in engineering.
 Some want and need more structure to their school day, and some prefer more freedom to follow a learning path that meets their area of interest.
 Clearly, one size does not fit all.